$m$-Symmetric functions, non-symmetric Macdonald polynomials and positivity conjectures: Introduction

 The outline of the article is the following.
 In Section~\ref{secnonsym}, we give the necessary background on double affine Hecke algebras and non-symmetric Macdonald polynomials.
 It is interesting to note that we use a non-standard diagrammatic representation of compositions that, apart from providing a more elegant expression for the eigenvalues of the Cherednik operators, will prove useful when introducing the integral form of the non-symmetric Macdonald polynomials.
 In Section~\ref{sect2}, we introduce the ring of $m$-symmetric functions.
 Generalizations of elementary concepts in symmetric function theory such as that of partition, Ferrers' diagram, and dominance order are presented.
 Various extensions of simple bases of the ring of symmetric functions, such as that of monomials and power-sums, are also given.
 The $m$-symmetric Macdonald polynomials are defined in Section~\ref{secmsymMacod}.
 This somewhat technical section culminates in a proof (using the action of certain eigenoperators involving Cherednik operators on monomials) that the $m$-symmetric Macdonald polynomials are unitriangularly related to the $m$-symmetric monomial basis, and thus form a basis of the ring of $m$-symmetric functions.
-Section~\ref{sectab} contains the tableaux combinatorics necessary to define the (dual) $m$-symmetric Schur functions.
-Two equivalent families of skew tableaux are introduced.
-It is shown that the bijection that connects them is compatible with the action of the symmetric group on words in special cases.
-This compatibility is then used to define a notion of charge on our families of skew tableaux.
 The (dual) $m$-symmetric Schur functions can finally be presented in Section~\ref{secdualschur}.
-The dual $m$-symmetric Schur functions are first introduced using the $k_{\Lambda}(x;t)$ basis and the Hecke algebra generators.
+The dual $m$-symmetric Schur functions are first introduced using multi-Schur functions and the Hecke algebra generators.
 After showing that the dual $m$-symmetric Schur functions form a basis of the ring of $m$-symmetric functions, the $m$-symmetric Schur function can be defined as their dual with respect to a certain scalar product.
-Properties of the (dual) $m$-symmetric Schur functions are then derived in Section~\ref{secProperties}.
-A recursion on the expansion coefficients $D_{\Lambda \Omega}(t)$ is provided.
-This allows to obtain the action of the Hecke algebra generators on the (dual) $m$-symmetric Schur functions.
-Simple formulas for the inclusion and restriction of the (dual) $m$-symmetric Schur functions are then established.
+Properties of the (dual) $m$-symmetric Schur functions are then derived in Section~\ref{secProperties} such as the action of the Hecke algebra generators on the (dual) $m$-symmetric Schur functions.
+Simple formulas for the inclusion and restriction of the (dual) $m$-symmetric Schur functions are also established.
 Our main conjecture, a positivity conjecture for $m$-symmetric Macdonald polynomials is featured in Section~\ref{secMain} after a notion of plethysm and the right normalization have been defined.
 Various relations on the Kostka coefficients $K_{\Omega \Lambda}(q,t)$ are later given in Section~\ref{secKostkaprop}.
 These are the hardest results contained in this article (apart from actually finding the right definition of the $m$-symmetric Schur functions), as some of the relations depend on very technical results on $m$-symmetric Macdonald polynomials that are relegated to Appendix~\ref{secAppendix} in order not to interrupt the flow of the presentation.
 The case when $m$ is large, in which case the $m$-symmetric Macdonald polynomials reduce to non-symmetric Macdonald polynomials, is studied in Section~\ref{seclargem}.
 It is shown that the positivity conjecture on $m$-symmetric Macdonald polynomials, modulo a subspace spanned by certain $m$-symmetric Schur functions, now expresses how a non-symmetric Macdonald polynomial expands into non-symmetric Hall-Littlewood polynomials.
 Finally, Section~\ref{secButler} contains conjectures on the coefficients $K_{\Omega \Lambda}(q,t)$, including two rules reminiscent of Butler's rule on the $(q,t)$-Kostka coefficients.